all2gos/PICle/README.md

 a bunch of scripts that can predict the energy of CuNi bimetallic clusters based on machine learning stuff

-the main goal of this procedure is to select the most attractive configurations of metal to catalyze CO2 transformation into CO/HCOOH automatically
+the main goal of this procedure is to select the most attractive configurations of metals to catalyze CO2 transformation into CO/HCOOH automatically

 this is quick and no expert knowledge is required!